 Sage Veda Vyasa which is the most common name used for him literally means Saint Vyasa, the splitter of the Vedas(ancient books of knowledge in Hindu mythology).

-He was Dark skinned and hence can be called as Krishna(dark skinned) and Dwaipayana(island born).
+He was Dark-skinned and hence can be called Krishna(dark skinned) and Dwaipayana(island born).
 The other names that are used for him are as follows:

 Badarajana: (This name is debatable)

 Parasarya: Born of Parasara or Parashara.

 The most commonly accepted birthplace is said to be the modern town of Damauli in the Tanahu district of Nepal at the confluence of two rivers Seti and Madi.

 One of the alternative theories suggests he was born on an island on the Yamuna river in Kalpriya Nagari, the modern-day town of Kalpi city in India.